-PREREQUISITES: Admissions to the School of Education and concurrent enrollment in EDU 375.
+Preparation of Education and concurrent enrollment in EDU 375.
 Recommend simultaneous enrollment with EDU 351 and EDM 358/EDS 358.
 This field experience in a classroom supports the integration of teacher knowledge, skills and dispositions in observation and application of classroom management, professional practices, and instructional techniques.